 Russian photographer Ralph Mirebs finds Russian and Japanese ruins of not-long-ago, such as an unguarded Soviet space shuttle, nearly launch-ready but abandoned 20+ years ago in a hangar in Kazakhstan (photo at right).
 See more at Mirebs’ website, with text passably converted by Google Translate.
 Among many other Grade A oddities, he takes us to a Japanese snake museum (text via Google Translate).

 Detroit’s depopulation and decline have been so spectacular that the National Building Museum in D.C. recently devoted two extensive, simultaneous photo shows to the struggling city: grand pictorial views by Andrew Moore and the more sociological, change-oriented observations of Camilo José Vergara.

-The good-looking photo blog Opacity sneaks us into a spooky former state mental hospital in Staunton, Va., now being converted into condos.
-It’s one of many asylums this blogger has profiled.
-Opacity points out the great influence of Philadelphia hospital superintendent Thomas Kirkbride, whose Kirkbride Plan reforms set the style for the relatively light and airy multi-winged institutions built in many states during the 1800s.
+The good-looking photo blog Opacity sneaks us into a spooky former state mental hospital in Staunton, Va., now being converted into condos and a hotel.
+It’s one of many asylums that Opacity has profiled.
+The blog points out the great influence of Philadelphia hospital superintendent Thomas Kirkbride, whose Kirkbride Plan reforms set the style for the relatively light and airy multi-winged institutions built in many states during the late 1800s.